sametz/jupyterlite_test/notes.md

       is an active discussion but it's held up by a dependency.
       - Therefore, copy the guts of `nmrsim` over but hack the code so that sparse isn't used.

+  - some weird stuff going on.
+Code was hashed out in qm.py, and the build copied over the altered code, but when jupyterlite was launched
+Chrome was still seeing the original file.

+Refreshing in Safari seemed to work though?

+Some interactive panels worked, some didn't on Chrome, and no interactivity on Safari when `jupyter lab` run from terminal.